 Your pain and swelling should gradually improve after the second or third postoperative day.
 If you have new, constant pain after feeling good for a couple of days, please contact our office.

-You will have a post-operative appointment scheduled for somewhere between 2 and 4 weeks after surgery.
-If this has not been scheduled yet, or if you need to reschedule, please contact our office.
+You will have a post-operative appointment scheduled between 3 and 5 weeks after surgery.
+If you do not see this scheduled, or if you need to reschedule, please contact our office.

 The winter months bring lots of colds and sometimes the flu.
 If you find yourself needing to cough or sneeze, it’s often helpful to place a pillow or your hand over your incisions.
 This provides some support and comfort, and will hopefully decrease your pain when you cough or sneeze.
 Sharp pain is not uncommon after a cough or sneeze, and lingering effects should resolve in a day or two.
 It’s very unlikely that the hernia will return as a result of this.